PalmerAL/min-dark-mode-userscript/README.md

 # min-dark-mode-userscript
-Dark theme for any webpage in Min
+Adds a dark theme to any page in [Min](https://minbrowser.github.io/min).

+To install:

+* Follow [these instructions](https://github.com/minbrowser/min/wiki/userscripts) to create a userscript.
+* Copy the contents of this repository's `global.js` file into your own `global.js`.